 Director.
 Writer.
 Filmmaker.

-Backstory: My father was a dentist in the Bronx, my mother a movie lover and Borscht Belt singer with an older brother who became a successful (Blacklisted) Hollywood screenwriter.
+BACKSTORY: My father was a dentist in the Bronx, my mother a movie lover and Borscht Belt singer with an older brother who became a successful (Blacklisted) Hollywood screenwriter.
 My Russian grandparents were labor organizers.
-At an early age my imagination was sparked by actors like Barbara Stanwyck and Bette Davis illuminating social issues in movies like “How Green Was My Valley” and “Pinky.”
+At an early age my imagination was sparked by actors like Barbara Stanwyck and Bette Davis, illuminating social issues in movies like “How Green Was My Valley” and “Pinky.”

-At the age of five I was a professional child actor.
-I played Richard Kiley’s daughter on "The Defenders", sang jingles with Louie Armstrong, and was the voice of Lucy in Peanuts.
-I attended The School of Visual Arts, Parsons School of Design, and Sarah Lawrence College where I concentrated on visual and literary storytelling with writing giants such as Grace Paley and Ed Doctorow.
-I received an MFA in film directing at NYU where my thesis film "Giustina" won Best Short at The NY and Chicago Film Festivals, garnering production grants from The American Film Institute, The National Endowment for the Arts, & The Jerome Foundation - enabling me to continue making movies.
+I took my art training seriously.
+After working as a professional child actor for over ten years, where I sang jingles with Louie Armstrong and was the voice of Lucy in Peanuts, I attended Parsons School of Design where I studied graphics, then Sarah Lawrence College where I focused on writing, with giants Grace Paley and Ed Doctorow.
+I received an MFA in film directing at NYU where my thesis film "Giustina" won Best Short at The New York and Chicago Film Festivals, garnering production grants from The American Film Institute, The National Endowment for the Arts, & The Jerome Foundation - enabling me to continue making movies.

 Early in my career I worked as a junior art director at Young & Rubicam, then as a pre-viz coordinator for directors Peter Yates, Brian DePalma, and Jerry Belson, while optioning my first screenplays to Jon Avnet, Ridley Scott, and Jodie Foster.
 When the late/great Steven Bochco saw one of my shorts he hired me to direct “Doogie Howser,” an opportunity for which I'm especially grateful.